 On the Ohio Department of Education’s website, you will find report cards for all public school buildings and districts, including charter schools and career technical education centers.
 You can check a public school’s report card on the Ohio Department of Education’s website.

 The Ohio Department of Education is moving to a new way of rating public schools.
 They are using an A-F rating system to grade particular areas of each school’s academic performance.
-In two years, schools will also begin receiving an overall A-F rating.
+Soon, schools will also begin receiving an overall A-F rating.
 For now, schools only receive a grade for the individual sections that you will see below.

 Reading a Public School’s State Report Card